State law · Arizona

 Per the PFB handout: "Bicycle equipped with a throttle-actuated motor, that ceases to provide assistance when the electric bicycle reaches 20 mph."
 Adds a throttle so the bike can move without pedaling.
 Same 20 mph motor cap.

-Class 2 is allowed on every road and bike lane in Arizona, and on bike paths under state law (subject to local-government restrictions).
+Class 2 is allowed on every road and bike lane in Arizona, and on bicycle and multiuse paths under §28-819 (subject to local-government restrictions).

 Class 3 — pedal-assist only, 28 mph cutoff

 Per the PFB handout: "Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the electric bicycle reaches 28 mph."
 Pedal-assist up to 28 mph.
-Arizona's Class 3 rules are unusually permissive by US standards:
+Arizona's Class 3 rules:

-- No statewide minimum age to operate (most US states require 16+)
+• No statewide minimum age to operate (more permissive than most US states, which require 16+)

 Where each class can ride